 Shoes are crucial in our daily lives.
 They can make or break an outfit, but it is even more important to buy shoes that you feel comfortable wearing for long periods.

-Shoes that slip will cause blisters and discomfort, which will result in a bad day at work or school.
-You might have even fallen and gotten a few bruises (or worse).
+Shoes that slip will cause slipping and discomfort, which will result in a bad day at work or school.
+You might have even fallen and had had a few bruises.

 Reason for Slip-on Surface